Yasshhhhh/QuizBackend/README.md

 **Dynamic Quiz Generation**

 Gemini API Integration: Quizzes are created dynamically based on any topic or uploaded PDF.
-The Gemini API processes the input and generates relevant multiple-choice questions which is handled and processed to generate a quiz along with explanation.
+The Django backend processes the input and generates relevant multiple-choice questions which is handled and processed to generate a quiz along with explanation.
 Customization: Users can specify topics or upload documents to tailor the quizzes to their needs.

 **User Engagement**